 Try a content recommendation platform

-If you’re trying to target a select group, you need to advertise in spaces that are most relevant to your customer and brand.
+If you’re trying to target a select group, you need to advertise in spaces that are most relevant to your clients and brand, and there are other platforms apart from social media that you will want to consider.
 Content recommendation platforms specialize in getting your content onto esteemed news sites and into a placement that complements your message.
 Two of the most popular platforms are Outbrain and Taboola.
-These platforms will help your content reach a targeted and engaged audience to help you get more qualified leads.
+They place your content in native ads that therefore may be more attractive to users already reading and engaging with articles on the news site.
+Like with social media, you can set a daily PPC budget and segment your audience.
+These platforms can help your content reach a targeted and engaged audience to help you get more qualified leads.

 Set a Budget

-Paid amplification also goes by another name: pay for play.
-That should give you a hint that some of this type of advertising can get pricey.
+Paid amplification can get expensive.
 It also marks the end of an era where social media marketing was considered “free.”
-With paid amplification, you can set a budget for your PPC campaign.
-However, to get your content onto top sites, you’ll need a good sized budget, so plan ahead.
+With paid amplification, you can set a budget for your PPC campaign and optimize it through targeting.
+However, to get your content onto top sites, you’ll need a good-sized budget, so plan ahead.